luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Fetch user's `organization_id` from profile
     - Return `organization_id` in hook response
-    - All profiles will have organization_id (via DEFAULT in M 4.2)
+    - All profiles will have organization_id (via DEFAULT in Add Organization ID to Core Tables)

 2. **Update `useUserProfile` hook:**